orenbenkiki/loggy/README.md

 To build run either `cargo build` or `cargo make build`.

-To test, run either `RUST_TEST_THREADS=1 cargo test` or `cargo make test`.
+To test, run either `RUST_TEST_THREADS=1 cargo test` or `make test`.
 Single thread testing is required due to the rust `log` facade mandating the use of a single global logger.
 This also applies to testing code that uses loggy.

 ## Motivation

-This library was written to support the development of a non-trivial Rust application that uses logging.
-The functionality provided here was factored out, both to keep it isolated from the application itself, and in the hope it might prove useful to others.
+This library was written to support the development of a non-trivial Rust binary application(s) that uses logging.
+The functionality provided here was factored out, both to keep it isolated from the application's code itself, and in the hope it might prove useful to others.

+In essence, the focus of this library is on using logging to provide information to the human user running the console application, rather than providing logging events for analysis of the behavior of server-like application.
+For the latter use case, you would want something like  [slog](https://github.com/slog-rs/slog).

 Technically, this library is an implementation for the Rust log facade, with a few additional features thrown in.
-The implementation and features were designed to support a specific development workflow.

 ## Features